Great Cobar mine: Impact on Cobar

 The effect of the mine closures on the town of Cobar was dramatic.
-It was reported, in 1924, that 700 houses had been demolished and removed, that another 700 houses had fallen down or were in ruins, and that many of its hotels were shuttered.
-By mid 1926, the population, which had in better times been as high as around 10,000, had fallen to "600 or 700", and three in every four shop buildings in the main street were vacant.
+One of the earlier impacts was that the town lost its electric street lighting in 1920.
+It was reported, in 1924, that 700 houses had been demolished and removed, that another 700 houses had fallen or were in ruins, and that many of its hotels were shuttered.
+By mid 1926, the population, which had in better times been as high as around 7,000, had fallen to "600 or 700", and three in every four shop buildings in the main street were vacant.
 The public school and large hospital were still open, but both had many unused rooms.
-In 1926, the twelve-room house once occupied by the manager of the Great Cobar, could be rented for one shilling per week, but there were no takers at that rent.
+In 1926, the twelve-room house once occupied by the manager of the Great Cobar could be rented for one shilling per week, but there were no takers at that rent.

-Later in the 1930s, two of the mines once owned by Great Cobar Limited, the Chesney Mine and the Cobar Gold Mine, were reopened, by the New Occidental company, and both worked until 1952.
+Later in the 1930s, two of the mines once owned by Great Cobar Limited, the Chesney Mine and the Cobar Gold Mine, were reopened by the New Occidental company, and both worked until 1952.
 The rival C.S.A. mine was reopened in the 1960s, and continues in operation.

-The town of Cobar survived the two lengthy interruptions in mining activity, but its population never returned to that of its heyday when the Great Cobar was working.
+The town of Cobar survived the two lengthy interruptions in mining activity, but its population never returned to its heyday population when the Great Cobar was operating.